rozidahanim/TodoListApp/README.md

 # TodoList API (ASP.NET Core)

 A simple TodoList API project built with **ASP.NET Core** and documented using **Swagger**.
-Currently, the project runs with Swagger UI only — **no database integration yet**.
+Currently, the project runs with Swagger UI only.

 ---